josephmoresena/Rxmxnx.JNetInterface/README.md

 **Note:** If the native memory was allocated with an exclusive JNI reference, releasing the memory will also release the associated JNI reference.

-### Accessible Definitions
+### Java Member Handling

+JNI allows the handling to Java class members.
 Accessible definitions are objects that allow access to Java methods and fields (both class and instance) via JNI.
 Every accessible definition is an instance of `JAccessibleObjectDefinition`.

 **Note:** Accessible definitions can be identified by their name and descriptor.
 The hash of a definition is the UTF-16 buffer used to store the UTF-8 sequence containing these two elements.